tracygu/tracygu.github.io/_posts/2019-08-08-write-a-new-post.md

 ## Learn More
-For more information on writting, please visit the [Jekyll Docs: Posts](https://jekyllrb.com/docs/posts/)
+For more information on writting, visit the [Jekyll Docs: Posts](https://jekyllrb.com/docs/posts/)